― peter thomas (thomp), Tuesday, 16 May 2006 14:38 (fifteen years ago) link

 ― _Rudipherous_, Monday, 19 October 2009 03:08 (eleven years ago) link

 There are several great Australian writers, I didn't mean to imply not, just that even most Australians don't know who they are.
 The home-grown writers most seeming to get read are bloody Matthew Reilly, Bryce Courteney and Colleen McCullogh.
 But we're a long way from Pessoa now!

-― When two tribes go to war, he always gets picked last (James Morrison), Monday, 19 October 2009 07:18 (nine years ago) Permalink
+― When two tribes go to war, he always gets picked last (James Morrison), Monday, 19 October 2009 07:18 (eleven years ago) link

 Pessoa was unacquainted with Les Murray, a leading contemporary Australian poet.
 It is not surprising, because their dates don't overlap.

 ― alimosina, Monday, 19 October 2009 13:58 (eleven years ago) link